edgedb/edgedb/docs/edgeql/insert.rst

   {default::Movie {id: 9b1cf9e6-3e95-11ec-95a2-138eeb32759c}}

 To assign to the ``Movie.characters`` link, we're using a *subquery*.
-This subquery is executed and resolves to a singleton set of type ``Person``, which is assignable to ``characters``.
+This subquery is executed and resolves to a set of type ``Person``, which is assignable to ``characters``.
 Note that the inner ``select Person`` statement is wrapped in parentheses; this is required for all subqueries in EdgeQL.

 Now let's assign to a *single link*.